PURPOSES AND OBJECTIVES

 REQUIREMENTS AND PROCEDURES

 ISGP is suited only for students who are highly motivated, able to work independently, and have already demonstrated a command of two or more subjects with first class standing.
 Moreover, they must identify and articulate their specific line of study, speaking to the received views they intend to challenge.
-A potential applicant is strongly encouraged to contact the Chair in her/his preliminary stages, and to consider an on site visit if at all possible.
-At the first interview s/he is invited to explain their reasons for applying to the ISGP and to motivate the interdisciplinarity of their project with regard to intellectual content and course work.
+A potential applicant is strongly encouraged to submit a Statement of Proposed Research Topic (SPRT) Form in her/his preliminary stages, where s/he explains their reasons for applying to the ISGP and the interdisciplinarity of their project with regard to intellectual content and course work.
 At this stage candidates are challenged by discussion of alternative departmental offerings as an additional process of self selection and academic monitoring.

 If encouraged to apply, the potential applicant to the ISGP devises a sufficiently persuasive research topic and associated campaign of study to garner the support of two qualified faculty members to act as Co-supervisors.
-One of the Co-supervisors will be from the home department designated by the student, who in turn must obtain the Head’s written support.
 These two Co-supervisors oversee the first two terms of course work, at which point the student forms their supervisory committee of 3-4 professors.
 The Chair of the Committee must be at UBC and at the rank of Associate or Full Professor.
 The Program is also disposed to accept the participation, of appropriately qualified faculty from other universities (preferably in the Pacific Northwest), but the majority (or 50%) of members on the Committee must be at UBC.

-The applicant composes a two-page written statement of their proposed research (plus a one-page bibliography) and a one-page outline of their proposed course work.
-They are advised to develop this in consultation with the ISGP Chair.
+The applicant composes a two-and-a-half page Statement of Proposed Research Topic (plus a bibliography) and a one-page outline of their proposed course work.
+They are advised to develop this in consultation with their potential Co-Supervisors.

 There is only one round of evaluation by the Advisory committee, in February, for admission the following September.
 However, once admitted, a student may choose to defer entry until the following January or September.